5 Awesome Summer Jobs for Teachers

 If you’re a teacher, you know summer vacation isn’t the life of luxury many people assume it is.
 In fact, it can be extremely stressful to not receive a regular paycheck during those months off.
 While many teachers plan and save for summer during the school year, it’s still challenging to stretch approximately nine months of pay into covering bills and living expenses for a full year.
 To help you pad that budget, here are five summer jobs that are just right for teachers.
 They’ll bring in some extra money and leave time for rest and relaxation.
 Perfect!

-Cater Waiter/Bartender—If you waited tables or tended bar during college, it’s time to brush up on those skills and use them to make some extra money.
-But rather than getting tied into regular shifts at a restaurant or bar, sign up with a few local catering companies.
+If you waited tables or tended bar during college, it’s time to brush up on those skills and use them to make some extra money.
+But rather than committing to regular shifts at a restaurant or bar, sign up with a few local catering companies.
 They will call you when they have work available for parties and other events and it’s up to you to accept or decline, so it’s easy to fit into your schedule.

-Special Event Worker—Many of the year’s most anticipated events, concerts and festivals happen during the summer.
+Many of the year’s most exciting events, concerts and festivals happen during the summer.
 And if you get a job as an usher, ticket taker or concession worker at a local venue, you’ll have the chance to see (or at least, hear) them for free, and get paid to do so.
 It’s a great way to stretch your entertainment budget while pocketing some extra cash.

-Online Entrepreneur—Do you have a great sense of style and an eye for bargains?
-Buying clothing, shoes, handbags and accessories at yard sales, thrift stores or on clearance, then reselling them on eBay or an app like Poshmark or Tradesy can be highly lucrative and doesn’t take much work beyond writing good descriptions and timely mailing of packages.
+Do you have a great sense of style and an eye for bargains?
+Buying clothing, shoes, handbags and accessories at yard sales, thrift stores or on clearance, then reselling them on eBay or an app like Poshmark or Tradesy can be highly lucrative.
+It doesn’t take much work beyond writing good descriptions and mailing out packages.